262a Wellingborough Road Northampton NN1 4EJ

 For other types of Independent Legal Advice details of what the matter involves would need to be given prior to the Practice being able to commit to a fixed price.
 Normally the costs would be fixed at a cost of £500.00 – £1,000.00 plus VAT.
 Alternatively, the matter can merely be progressed on an hourly rate time basis at the appropriate fee earners hourly rate.

-Independent legal advice is generally dealt with by either David Ward or Ashley Scott.
+Independent legal advice is generally dealt with by David Ward.